-Myth 3: It’s okay to use any type of refrigerant in your AC.
+Myth 3: You can use any type of refrigerant in your air conditioner.

-Myth 4: You don’t need yearly air conditioning maintenance.
+Myth 4: You don’t need yearly AC maintenance.

-Myth 5: Finding out about the business isn’t necessary.
+Myth 5: Researching the company isn’t important.

-It’s important to make sure you do your due diligence before deciding on an air conditioner service business, especially if you feel a particular company is putting pressure on you.
-As we discussed in Myth #1, some domains don’t require a contractor to be qualified to place an ad for their services.
+It’s crucial to ensure you do your due diligence before choosing an air conditioner service business, especially if you feel a particular company is putting pressure on you.
+As we discussed in Myth #1, some domains don’t need a contractor to be qualified to advertise their services.
 It’s important to know their qualifications and history so you don’t have to worry about paying for the same service twice.

-Over time, it will increase your bills to leave the thermostat at a lower temperature all through the day than to bump it up 10 degrees while you’re away.
+Over time, it will increase your bills to leave the thermostat at a cooler temperature all through the day than to bump it up 10 degrees while you’re away.
 It usually will not take an excessive amount of extra energy to cool your home once you enter, depending on your home.